Frequently Asked Questions

 When was Tilden founded and why?

 Tilden was started in 1985 by our director, Whitney Tjerandsen.
 She visited over 25 schools looking for an appropriate place for her Kindergarten son.
-The only suitable school she found was already full with a waiting list!
 She decided that the only way to get both the strong academics she loved, and the kindness she felt was crucial, was to start her own school.

 Where do the children play?

-Every day, all Tilden students have at least 45 minutes of free-play recess after lunch, supervised by the principal and three or four teachers or aids.
+All Tilden students have 45 minutes of free-play recess after lunch every day, supervised by the principal and three or four teachers or aids.
 First grade and Kindergarten students have an additional morning recess.
-We use two playground areas:
+We use our fenced off parking lot, and Dakota Place Park across the street, as playground areas.
+Once the parking lot is clear of morning drop-off vehicles, additional gates are set in place for extra safety and blocking run-a-way balls.
+A shed stores a wide variety of play equipment is available for both recesses.

 See this post for more details.